 - 1/4 teaspoon salt

-- optional after baking: 1/4 cup canned or freshly grated Parmesan cheese
+- optional after baking: 1/4 cup grated Parmesan cheese

 - optional after baking: 2 Tablespoons chopped fresh parsley